bcgov/sso-keycloak-backstage/Creating-a-Role.md

 ### Why use roles?

-You can use roles to enable access to specific pages or data to only those users who connect. (maybe this should be reworked)
+You can use roles to enable access to specific pages or data to only those users who connect, with efficiency, data security and simplicity under consideration.

 ### Limitations